 Communities in California Starting Their Own CCAs

-In 2014, Sonoma Clean Power was formed, again as JPA serving eight communities within its region which is serviced by PGE.
+In 2014, Sonoma Clean Power was established as a JPA, serving eight communities in its region and also relying on PG&E for distribution.

-Lancaster was the first city in California to create a stand-alone CCA in 2015 and the first within the Southern California Edison (SCE) service area.
-Today, the City, through its own utility service –Lancaster Choice Energy, provides electrical service to nearly 95% of all residents.
+The pioneering City of Lancaster took a bold step in 2015 by becoming the first in California to establish a stand-alone CCA within the Southern California Edison (SCE) service area.
+Today, Lancaster Energy, the City’s own utility service, provides electricity to nearly 95% of its residents.

 The JPA Story